-Emergency telephone calls to students should be made only to the Registrar's Office, 215-968-8000.
+Emergency telephone calls to students should be made only to the Office of Admissions, Records, and Registration, 215-968-8100.
 That office will try to contact students in their scheduled classes or, if possible, elsewhere on campus.
 The content of the emergency message will be given to students for their decision on any further action.
-Non-emergency calls are discouraged and may be refused by Admissions, Records, and Registration.
+Nonemergency calls are discouraged and may be refused by Admissions, Records, and Registration.